elizangelaxavier/Microsoft-DP200/instructions/dp-200-03_instructions.md

 1. In the **Azure Databricks Service** blade, click **Create**.

-   > **Note**: The provision will takes approximately 3 minutes.
+   > **Note**: The provision will take approximately 3 minutes.
 The Databricks Runtime is built on top of Apache Spark and is natively built for the Azure cloud.
 Azure Databricks completely abstracts out the infrastructure complexity and the need for specialized expertise to set up and configure your data infrastructure.
 For data engineers, who care about the performance of production jobs, Azure Databricks provides a Spark engine that is faster and performant through various optimizations at the I/O layer and processing layer (Databricks I/O).

 ### Task 2: Open Azure Databricks.